Allbirds Inc. (BIRD) Just Got Our Attention

 Stifel gave a rating of “Buy” to BIRD, setting the target price at $20 in the report published on February 24th of the current year.

-During the last 5 trading sessions, BIRD remain unchanged, in comparison to the 20-day moving average, which settled at $5.04.
-In addition, Allbirds Inc. saw -70.49% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, BIRD fell by -11.46%, in comparison to the 20-day moving average, which settled at $5.00.
+In addition, Allbirds Inc. saw -72.35% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading